-Keith Gazaille is an aquatic ecologist for SOLitude Lake Management who serves as the regional leader of the New England region based in central Massachusetts.
+Keith Gazaille is an Aquatic Ecologist for SOLitude Lake Management who serves as the Regional Director of the New England and Mid-Atlantic regions based in central Massachusetts.
 Keith has worked in the lake and pond management industry since 1998 and has been responsible for the design, permitting and implementation of hundreds of management programs across the Northeast.
-His direct project experience includes fisheries and wildlife habitat improvement, aquatic, wetland, and upland invasive species control, water quality enhancement, nutrient management, aeration, dredging and watershed management to name a few.
+His direct project experience includes fisheries and wildlife habitat improvement, aquatic, wetland, and upland invasive species control, water quality enhancement, nutrient management, aeration, dredging and watershed management.
 Keith is a licensed aquatic pesticide applicator in Massachusetts, Rhode Island, and Connecticut and also holds Mosquito/Biting fly and Right of Way pesticide certifications in Rhode Island and Connecticut, respectively.
 He is also a Certified Invasive Species Manager by the Rhode Island Coastal Resources Management Council and is experienced with feasibility assessments and regulatory compliance monitoring and reporting.

 Keith has served as the lead project manager for many of SOLitude’s larger and more sensitive projects in the Northeast, having developed and performed invasive species control programs and rare and endangered species habitat management for the US Fish and Wildlife Service, The Nature Conservancy, MA Fish and Wildlife’s Natural Heritage Program, US Army Corps of Engineers, The Audubon Society, RI Fish and Wildlife, and the MA Department of Conservation and Recreation.
 He is active in a number of professional organizations such as the Northeast Aquatic Plant Management Society and the North American Lake Management Society.
 Through his involvement with these organization and other continuing education programs, Keith stays current with the latest technologies and management protocols.